-1. Should the measure continue be endorsed with these changes?: Y-19; N-0
+1. Should the measure continue to be endorsed with these changes: Y-19; N-0

-- This measure was submitted for an ad hoc review because of the material changes made to the measure, specifically with the purpose of more accurately identifying CAUTIs.
+• This measure was submitted for an ad hoc review because of the material changes made to the measure, specifically with the purpose of more accurately identifying CAUTIs.
 The measure will now require at least 100,000 colony forming units for at least one bacterium in urine culture.
 It now excludes previously reported cases where the colony forming units were at least a thousand but less than 100,000 and supported by positive urinalysis.
 In addition, the measure will now exclude nonbacterial organisms as the sole organism in the urine culture.
+This change

-This change was in response to changes that were made to the NHSN healthcare associated infections (HAIs) criteria that affect the definition of CAUTI and HAIs.
-These changes better reflect the clinical determination of an infection being present on admission versus healthcare associated. - The second change involved the "infection control window period", which is a seven day period during which all elements of the infection criteria has to occur together in order for the criteria to be matched and an infection to be identified.
-Lastly, a repeat infection timeframe is now tied to CAUTIs.
-There is a 14-day period during which 02 UTIs will be reported during the same period.
-Previously, there was no time period. - The Committee had concerns whether there have been any risk adjustments with the new criteria or validation studies.
+- was in response to changes that were made to the NHSN healthcare associated infections (HAIs) criteria that affect the definition of CAUTI and HAIs.
+These changes better reflect the clinical determination of an infection being present on admission versus healthcare associated. - The second change involved the "infection control window period," which is a 7 day period during which all elements of the infection criteria have to occur together in order for the criteria to be matched and an infection to be identified.
+Lastly, a repeat infection timeframe is now tied to CAUTIS. - The Committee had concerns whether there have been any risk adjustments with the new criteria or validation studies.
 The developer noted that there have not been any further studies.
 They will be recalculating the standardized incidence ratio once the data are finally submitted to NHSN in the fall of 2015. - The changes also improve the face validity of the measure. - Despite concerns, the Committee agreed that the changes were acceptable.